Naval Security Team

 Directly reporting to Maritime Forces Pacific at CFB Esquimalt, in addition to force protection the NST also provides intelligence support and opportunities for Canadian Forces Naval Reserve members to deploy overseas.
 Primarily composed of naval reservists, with Regular Force augmentees, the 60-person unit of selected personnel train for and deploy on individual missions and are then stood down following mission completion.

 Operational history

 The NST first deployed in 2017, supporting the crew of HMCS Winnipeg during their port visit to Busan, South Korea.
-While in Busan, the NST provided on-water security for HMCS Winnipeg with two Defender-class patrol boats and shore-based sentries working alongside Republic of Korea Navy personnel.
+While in Busan, the NST provided on-water security for Winnipeg with two Defender-class patrol boats and shore-based sentries working alongside Republic of Korea Navy personnel.

 In 2018, the NST provided enhanced force protection for HMCS Vancouver in Suva, Fiji, HMCS St. John's in Copenhagen, Denmark, and HMCS Ville de Québec in Piraeus, Greece.

 Since then, in June 2019 the first group of NST personnel received new qualification badges and the unit provided support to RCN port visits to the United Arab Emirates and Italy.

 Equipment

-The NST operates 5 Defender-class boat equipped with one C9A2 and one C6 machine gun.
+The NST operates 5 Defender-class boat equipped with two C6 machine gun.
 These boats are used for harbour security patrols.

-While NST members are armed with a SIG Sauer P225 pistol and a Colt Canada C8 carbine.
+NST members are armed with a SIG Sauer P225 pistol and a Colt Canada C8 carbine.